eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces-authorization/index.md

 Use this property to define the authorization token endpoint URL of the OAuth2 authorization server.

+!!! info

-Note: This property is only needed for `js.config.workspaces[id].authorization.oauth2.grantType=authorization_code`.
+    This property is only needed for `js.config.workspaces[id].authorization.oauth2.grantType=authorization_code`.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |